maxvfischer/DIY-CNC-machine/README.md

 ![assemble_frames_7](./images/build/frame/assemble_frames_7.jpg)

-#### Interlock upper and lower frames
+### Interlock upper and lower frames

-All the aluminium profiles were first placed in their correct place.
-The horizontal aluminium bridge beams and clamps were then used to align the frames on top of each other.
+The upper and lower frames and the 80 mm vertical aluminium beams were first layed out in their correct place.
+The 803 mm horizontal bridge beams and clamps were then used to align the frames on top of each other.

 ![assemble_frames_9](./images/build/frame/assemble_frames_9.jpg)